ninambash/project-two/READme.md

 #  Pitch
-Splendid is a Medical app that helps Nursing and Medical students do a quick refrence of what type of disease the patient is likely to be suffering from based on the symptoms they are showing and search query.
+Splendid is a grocery app that helps users find products and  do a quick refrence of what type of product, product category, country of origin and Ingredients based on search query.